oliverhaas/django-components/docs/concepts/advanced/component_context_scope.md

 If you find yourself using the `only` modifier often, you can set the [context_behavior](#context-behavior) option to `"isolated"`, which automatically applies the `only` modifier.
 This is useful if you want to make sure that components don't accidentally access the outer context.

-Components can also access the outer context in their context methods like `get_context_data` by accessing the property `self.outer_context`.
+Components can also access the outer context in their context methods like `get_template_data` by accessing the property `self.outer_context`.

 ## Example of Accessing Outer Context